Q.1. Give an example of a metal which

 (c) Aluminium is a highly reactive metal, yet it is used to make utensils for cooking.

-(d) Carbonate and sulphide ores are usually converted into oxides during the process of extraction.
+(d) Carbonate and sulfide ores are usually converted into oxides during the process of extraction.

-Ans: (a) Platinum, gold, and silver are used to make jewellery because they are very lustrous.
-Also, they are very less reactive and do not corrode easily.
+(a) Platinum, gold, and silver are used to make jewellery because they are:

-(d) Carbonate and sulphide ores are usually converted into oxides during the process of extraction because metals can be easily extracted from their oxides rather than from their carbonates and sulphides.
+(d) Carbonate and sulfide ores are usually converted into oxides during the process of extraction because metals can be easily extracted from their oxides rather than from their carbonates and sulfides.

-Ques 15.
+Q.15.
 A man went door to door posing as a goldsmith.
 He promised to bring back the glitter of old and dull gold ornaments.
-An unsuspecting lady gave a set of gold bangles to him which he dipped in a particular solution.
-The bangles sparkled like new but their weight was reduced drastically.
-The lady was upset but after a futile argument, the man beat a hasty retreat.
+An unsuspecting lady gave a set of gold bangles to him, which he dipped in a particular solution.
+The bangles sparkled like new, but their weight was reduced drastically.
+The lady was upset, but after a futile argument, the man beat a hasty retreat.
 Can you play the detective to find out the nature of the solution he had used?

 Ans: Electrical conductivity of a metal is decreased when it is alloyed with another metal or non-metal.
 Thus, the electrical conductivity of steel (which is an alloy) is much less than that of pure copper.
 That is why copper is used to making hot water tanks and not steel.